cliargs

 cmd.OptArgs("z") // [2 3]

-This library provides the function ParseWith which parses command line arguments with configurations.
-This function takes an array of option configurations: []OptCfg as the second argument, and divides command line arguments to options and command arguments with this configurations.
+This method takes an array of option configurations: OptCfg, and divides command line arguments to options and command arguments according to this configurations.

-An option configuration has fields: StoreKey, Names, HasArg, IsArray, Defaults, Desc, and ArgInHelp.
+An option configuration has fields: StoreKey, Names, HasArg, IsArray, Defaults, Desc, ArgInHelp, and Validator.

-StoreKey field is specified the key name to store the option value st the option map.
-If this field is not specified, the first element of Names field is set instead.
+StoreKey field is specified the key name to store the option value to the option map in the Cmd instance.
+If this field is not specified, the first element of Names field is used instead.

 optCfgs := []cliargs.OptCfg{